ekke/ekkesSHAREexample/README.md

 ![Overview](https://github.com/ekke/ekkesSHAREexample/blob/master/docs/share_overview.png)

-To read more please t5ake a look at these blogs:
+To read more please take a look at these blogs:

 Qt: ... work in progress - stay tuned ...